 Use your household income

-When checking credit card requirements, you will notice two different figures listed for income requirements: personal or household.
-If you don’t have personal income because you’re not working, you might still qualify for a card if your household (typically you and your spouse or partner) makes enough money to meet the card’s household requirements.
+When checking credit card requirements, you will notice 2 different figures listed for income requirements: personal or household.
+If you don't have personal income because you're not working, you might still qualify for a card if your household (typically you and your spouse or partner) makes enough money to meet the card's household requirements.

 Pros:

-- You can use the combined income of your household
+- You can use the combined income of your household.

-- You don’t have to show proof of your personal income
+- You don't have to show proof of your personal income.

 - Works well if you have a high earner in the family